Compare · honest cuts

 Is RoleWorth a JobOS replacement?

 Only partially.
-JobOS positions itself as a career OS — a single workspace with application tracker, AI resume tailoring, ATS autofill across 20+ ATSes including Workday, Greenhouse, Lever, iCIMS, and Ashby, match scoring, job agents, recruiter CRM, and a Chrome extension.
-RoleWorth is narrower by design: it scores postings with a Worth Score, flags ghost-risk patterns, builds a per-role kit, and on Max plan supports approved submission on Greenhouse, Lever, and Ashby only — behind an explicit human confirm.
-JobOS does breadth; RoleWorth does the decision-and-submit wedge at a higher price.
+JobOS positions itself as a broad career workspace with an application tracker, AI resume tailoring, ATS autofill across 20+ ATSes including Workday, Greenhouse, Lever, iCIMS, and Ashby, match scoring, job agents, recruiter CRM, and a Chrome extension.
+RoleWorth is narrower by design: it scores postings with a Worth Score, flags ghost-risk patterns, builds a per-role kit, and keeps supported and unsupported flows behind explicit review.
+JobOS does breadth; RoleWorth focuses on deciding which jobs deserve effort before you tailor.

 What is JobOS's actual pricing in 2026?

 JobOS has a real free tier.
 Current public pricing varies across JobOS domains, but the shared positioning is clear: paid tiers unlock more jobs, autofills, AI credits, resume tooling, match scoring, and CRM-style workflow.
-RoleWorth's floor (Sprint $24.99/mo) reflects depth on the decision-and-submit lane, not breadth.
+RoleWorth's floor (Sprint $19.99/week) reflects deeper worth scoring, ranking, kits, and review, not broad autofill coverage.

 Does JobOS actually submit applications across 20+ ATSes?